Cantara/HTTPLoadTest-Baseline/README.md

 # HTTPLoadTest-baseline

-A typical simple baseline for building LoadTest for continous deploy/continous production QA pipelines
+A simple baseline for building LoadTests to be used for continous deploy/continous production QA pipelines.

 ![Build Status](https://jenkins.capraconsulting.no/buildStatus/icon?job=Cantara-HTTPLoadTest-baseline) - [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](http://www.repostatus.org/badges/latest/active.svg)](http://www.repostatus.org/#active)